Scale-free cluster-cluster aggregation during polymer collapse: Model and Methods

 We perform MD simulations of the above model.
 The equation of motions of the polymer beads are solved using the standard velocity-Verlet integration scheme \cite{frenkel_book}.
 The temperature is kept constant using the Nos\'{e}-Hoover chain thermostat \cite{nose1984unified,hoover1985canonical,martyna1992nose}.
 The discrete time step of integration is chosen to be $\Delta t = 5 \times 10^{-4} \tau_0$, where $\tau_0= \sqrt{m\sigma^2/\epsilon}$ is the standard LJ unit of time.
 The unit of temperature $T$ is $\epsilon/k_B$.
 For convenience, in our simulations we set $m$, $\sigma$ and $\epsilon$ to unity.
 For faster computation we rely on the simulation package LAMMPS \cite{plimpton1995}.

 Since we study the nonequilibrium dynamics of the collapse transition of a polymer, an extended-coil conformation of a polymer is desired as the initial configuration.
-For that we use a self-avoiding walk of length $N-1$ as a polymer with $N$ monomers.
-Using this self-avoiding walk we perform MD simulation at a high $T$ for an extended period such that polymer chain attains an extended-coil conformation.
-Following that we start the nonequilibrium evolution by setting $T= 1$.
-We present results for polymers with three different chain lengths, $N=512$, $1024$ and $2048$.
+For that we use a self-avoiding walk of length $N-1$ as a polymer with $N$ monomers. {Using this self-avoiding walk we first perform MD simulation at a high $T$ for a period $\tau_{\rm eq}\sim N^2$ such that the polymer chain attains an extended-coil conformation.
+Following that we start the nonequilibrium evolution by setting $T=1$.
 As we are interested in the kinetics of collapse transition, here, we present result for polymer with moderate bending stiffness, i.e., $\kappa \in [0,10]$.
 For even larger $\kappa$, the collapse transition accompanies with other complex conformational transitions \cite{majumder2021knots}.
-Except the evolution snapshots and contact maps all data presented are averaged over $300$ independent realizations obtained by using different seed for the random number while generating the self-avoiding walk.
+Majority of the results are based on polymers of chain lengths, $N\le 2048$.
+However, for further confirmation, for three specific values of $\kappa$, we present results from relatively much longer chain length of $N=8192$.
+The equilibration time $\tau_{\rm eq}$ at high $T$ for $N=512$ is $100 \tau_0$.
+For other chain lengths, $\tau_{\rm eq}$ is chosen using the relation $\tau_{\rm eq}\sim N^2$.
+Following the quench, we simulated the chain until it collapses to a single globule.
+The typical timescale for the collapse is $\tau_c \sim N$ in MD simulations \cite{majumder2020}.
+In this study, as we will see later that the collapse time is also depended on the polymer stiffness.
+Typical maximum run time chosen for a chain of length $N=2048$ varies from $200 \tau_0$ to $800 \tau_0$ as $\kappa$ varies from $0$ to $10$.} Except the evolution snapshots and contact maps all data presented are averaged over $500$ independent realizations obtained by using different seed for the random number while generating the self-avoiding walk.